Ready to make more sales? Then you’ll want to copy these crazy effective retargeting ads examples.

 An eye-catching image/banner: Although I like that they’ve placed the product she’s most likely to be interested in as the prominent image, the banner itself is boring and unimaginative.
 It doesn’t give the user any reason to click it.
 There’s no offer, it’s just a collection of their products.

-Targeting the right audience (with the right offer): This ad was targeted towards a different co-worker who has been tasked with finding a new helpdesk system.
-A system that is both easy-to-use and offers our customers the best highest levels of support.
+Targeting the right audience (with the right offer): This ad was targeted toward a different co-worker who has been tasked with finding a new helpdesk system.
+A system that is both easy to use and offers our customers the best highest levels of support.
 I feel like this is clearly being communicated in this retargeting ad.

 So there you have it, 5 retargeting examples to give you some inspiration.
 What are your thoughts on the examples I’ve used?
 It would be interesting to hear about some of the ads you’ve been retargeted with.
 Please, share your stories in the comments below!